apondlife/discone/Assets/Mechanic/script.md

 & you can’t speak\
 but with your body.

-i can see your movements!
+i can see your movements!\

-yeah the flowers, i can see them bending!
+& the flowers, i can see them bending.

 bending in the wind, the breeze carrying the scent, but never snapping